Delivering On Our Plan

 For more information, go to the Culture and Sport page

-For more information, go to the Invest Parramatta website.
+For more information, go to the Economy page

 The City of Parramatta is undertaking a long term strategic planning and is investing in an eco-efficient urban environment that supports Parramatta’s jobs and residential growth and a range of actions to deliver clean and healthy waterways for the community to enjoy now and into the future.

 For more information, go to the Environment page.

 On 12 May 2016 a Government proclamation formed a new local government area called the City of Parramatta.
 The boundaries of the new Council incorporate most of the former Parramatta local government area, (with the exclusion of the Woodville Ward), along with parts of the Hills, Hornsby and Auburn council areas, and a small section of the Holroyd local government area.

 The City of Parramatta is working with our partners to improve access to quality learning opportunities, focus on healthy lifestyles andmajor health issues, community safety, active citizenship, social networks and developing quality neighbourhoods.

 For more information, go to the People and Neighbourhoods page.